jlperla/web-academic/content/post/computational-macro/index.md

 ### Week 15: Optimal Growth Model (LO7)
 - Topics include [Stochastic Optimal Growth Model](https://julia.quantecon.org/dynamic_programming/optgrowth.html)
 - At the end of the week students will be able to solve growth models with a single type of good and stochastic productivity.
-- **Problem Set 6 Due** - dynamic programming and transition dynamics of growth models.
+- **Problem Set 6 Due** - solving stochastic dynamic programming and simulating  transition dynamics of growth models.
+- **Final Exam** - according to calendar schedule
+-
 ## Policies

 **Missed Exam Policy:** You are responsible for ensuring that you take these exams as scheduled; no make-up exams will be given.